Lokathor/gba-from-scratch/book_src/ex3.md

 pub const OBJ_TILE_MEM_WORD_COUNT: usize = SIZE_OF_OBJ_TILE_MEM / SIZE_OF_U32;
 ```

-Which lets us declare the block of *words* where our object tile data goes.
+Which lets us declare the block of `u32` values where our object tile data goes.

 ```rust
 // in lib.rs